SuxinL/Notes/phylosophy/learning/main.md

 Retest the main structure of the knowledge.

 1. To test our memory, recall the whole main structure in mind
-2. Then write id down with details for confirmation and backup
+2. Then write it down with details for confirmation and backup

 ### Post